 That’s why they are choosing more fragrant flowers in their wedding designs, and the use of beautiful garden roses, in particular, is growing by leaps and bounds.
 These beauties are the perfect balance of romance, sensuality, and cost.

-I can attest to that, judging by the number of stems we’ve sold just in the last few years.
+Judging by the number of stems we’ve sold just in the last few years, I can attest to that.

 But you might be wondering…

 Have Rose Growers Paid Attention?

 You bet they have.
-Growers have responded by significantly stepping up the production and introducing new varieties of garden roses to meet the demands of today’s brides.
+Growers have responded by significantly stepping up production and introducing new garden roses varieties to meet today’s brides’ demands.

 More are being grown and sold than I can remember in a long time.

 One reason is that the garden roses of today are not the same as the delicate varieties of the past.

 Once considered pricey blooms, they can now be purchased at affordable prices.
 So these beauties no longer need to be reserved for special occasions.
 They are perfect for simple, everyday floral designs, too!

 Working With Garden Roses

-If you plan on using garden roses in your wedding bouquets, there is no special care required.
+If you plan on using garden roses in your wedding bouquets, no special care is required.

 Simply get the roses in early and process them as directed.
 That will ensure you get the best quality, performance, and vase life.

 Whenever we use garden roses, we place them in water for four to five days before using them.
 This allows them enough time to open sufficiently for maximum impact.